International Certification.

 The current credentialing organisations are Athletic Rehabilitation Therapy (ARTI), in Ireland, British Association of Sport Rehabilitators (BASRaT), Board of Certification (BOC) in the USA and Canadian Athletic Therapists Association (CATA) in Canada.

-The International Arrangement
+About the International Arrangement

-BASRaT members wishing to work overseas
+BASRaT members applying to work overseas.

 A step by step guide on the first stages of this process is given below, alongside further information on the ICD Application, help on Education Standards needed for the exam and a prompt on Visa and work permits.